Information about stem cell donation

 You can always have your name removed from the Registry, for whatever reason.
 If you are contacted about a stem cell donation, you go through various steps and will be asked to confirm that you are committed to going ahead.

-However, once the transplant has been decided on and the patient has undergone the preparatory treatments, you must honour your commitment.
+You can withdraw at any time; however, once it has been decided to go ahead with the transplant and the patient receives treatments in preparation for this transplant, your commitment becomes crucial.
 To prepare a patient for a stem cell transplant, doctors have to destroy the patient’s own bone marrow with chemotherapy or radiotherapy.
 Once it has been destroyed, the patient will die unless he receives a stem cell transplant.
 So after a certain point, keeping your word is literally a matter of life and death for the patient.
 You will be informed about the stage after which your refusal to go ahead could endanger the patient’s life.

 Sadly, no. There has been considerable progress in recent years, but stem cell transplants do not cure every patient.
 Everything depends on the illness and the patient’s condition.
 When the donor is a relative, the chances are better than with an unrelated donor.
 But the important thing to remember is this: for these patients, a stem cell transplant is often their last chance of a cure, because all other treatments have failed.